-We are thankful for all the knowledge, guidance and support imparted by Dr. Kamal

-Gulati at any time we needed.
+We are thankful for all the knowledge, guidance and support imparted by Dr. Kamal Gulati at any time we needed.

-We highly appreciate the faculty members of University School of Management & supervision as well as for providing necessary information throughout the course of this project.
+We highly appreciate the faculty members of University School of Management & Entrepreneurship, Delhi Technological University for their guidance and constant supervision as well as for providing necessary information throughout the course of this project.